seanmcnealy/streaming_architecture/README.md

 A simple starter application that illustrates different ways to design an application that does computations on events.

+Depends on a Postgres database and a Kafka broker, which can be run locally.

 ### [common](common/README.md)

 Simple model objects and database access.